top of page

 Assess tissue condition to determine if cupping is suitable or needed.
 Not all tightness responds to cupping.
 Heat ladden tissues (liver fire) with steel cable like quality and a gristle like tightness down on the bone with loose skin above does not respond to cupping.
 General fascial tightness and trigger points respond best.

 Pain and restricted range of motion can be totally eliminated by this treatment.
 For example, a flight attendant that had been on sick leave for several months due to a shoulder injury that developed progressively over a long period of time and was experiencing high degrees of pain...unable to use the arm nor bear any form of massage.
 Gentle fascial release techniques progressed to gentle mobilisation and then conventional massage over four treatment sessions.
 When her condition finally allowed more intensive treatment, a standard shoulder Cupping regime was applied.
 All Cups except one yielded no sign of stagnation...they were not really needed.
-One Cup only went as black as the Ace of Spades...the anterior deltoid/long head of biceps position.
+One Cup only went as black as the Ace of Spades...at the anterior deltoid and long head of biceps insertion.
 This one Cup totally relieved her shoulder problem, she was no longer in pain and returned to work.
 It is as though it sucks inflammation directly out of the joint, relieving impingement.
-I have seen this many times after placing Cupping on this position or directly on top of the Acromion.
+I have seen this many times after placing Cupping on this position or directly over the Acromion.

 The colour of Cupping marks indicates the degree of injury/stagnation and also internal health conditions that may warrant further TCM treatment.
 Light pink is the sign of no stagnation.
 Varying degrees of red to blood plum colour are sign of stagnant circulation.
 The darker the marking, the more it was needed.
 Black marks are sign of the highest degree of internal bruising and stagnation.
 Scarlet indicates a very Yang constitution and speckled red dots, Spleen fire.
 Individuals with either of these latter two signs should consult a TCM practitioner.
 Those with a Yang constitution exhibiting scarlet Cup marks will have a strong impulse to sleep mid-afternoon over the next few days or week.
 The colour and intensity of cup marks on successive treatments close together will reduce with each treatment as stagnation removed.
 There are exceptions where